 Students are pre-registered for their first term.
 After this term, scheduling becomes the responsibility of the student.
-Students should contact their advisor if they have questions regarding appropriate course selection and are advised to keep their degree-audit records.
+Students should contact their advisor regarding appropriate course selection and are advised to keep and update their program road map.

 Registration Deadlines